Working Papers

 Partial Equilibrium Thinking, Extrapolation, and Bubbles

-We develop a dynamic theory of ``Partial Equilibrium Thinking” (PET), which micro-founds time-varying price extrapolation.
-Extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
-Consistent with the Kindleberger (1978) narrative of bubbles, we distinguish between normal times shocks and ``displacement shocks.”
-In normal times, PET generates constant extrapolation and momentum.
-By contrast, following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation, triggering bubbles and endogenous crashes.
-Our theory sheds light on both normal times market dynamics and the Kindleberger (1978) narrative of bubbles within a unified framework.
+We develop a dynamic theory of “Partial Equilibrium Thinking” (PET), which micro-founds time-varying price extrapolation: extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
+To study this systematically, we formalize the distinction between normal times shocks and “displacement shocks” (Kindleberger 1978).
+In normal times, PET generates constant extrapolation, contrarian trading, and price momentum.
+Instead, following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation with momentum trading, triggering bubbles and endogenous crashes.
+Our theory sheds light on both normal times dynamics and Kindleberger’s narrative of bubbles within a unified framework.